melizhang/mt-alt-doc/en/home.md

 <div class="my-card">

 #### [Create Invoice via Payment Link &#187;](/en/payment-link/overview.md)
 Whether you need to invoice your customers or want to receive payments without having a website, you can do it with Midtrans - as easy as sharing a link that redirects your customers to Midtrans's payment page.
-No technical integration is required, create links with just a few taps or clicks from our dashboard with customizable payment details just like an invoice.
+No technical integration is required; create payment links in just a few clicks via our dashboard with customizable payment details.
 </div>

 ## Pay Out / Disburse Fund {docsify-ignore}